 Students will be challenged to think about how their own lives, activities, clothing and food are impacted by seasonal changes.

 Through roleplay, they will explore some of the ways the Mi’kmaq understood the seasonal changes of living things.
 Using objects & images to collect data and make determinations, students will learn how the Mi’kmaq used their knowledge of the cycles of life in their hunting and fishing methods.
 The program closes with the Mi’kmaq custom of the Share Circle.

 The program begins in the First Fishers Exhibit with the entire group learning the layout of the program and the expectations of fair play and teamwork.
 The program starts with two activities that the entire class do together.
-Then the class will split into three groups and rotate to three different activity stations.
-Each group is assigned a group leader (teacher / chaperone) and they will receive a clipboard with all the necessary instructions of the three rotating activity stations.
+Then the class will split into four groups and rotate to four different activity stations.
+Each group is assigned a group leader (teacher / chaperone) and they will receive a clipboard with all the necessary instructions of the four rotating activity stations.
 The programs wrap up with the Mi’kmaq custom of the Share Circle.

 The purpose of this activity is to the students thinking about what they already know about seasons and how they impact their lives.

 40 minutes: Weir Fishing Activity

 The purpose of this activity is to have the students learn through role play how the Mi’kmaq knew about the seasonal movements of fish, and how they used that knowledge to fish with different weirs.

 The purpose of this activity is to have students learn from images the seasonality of Mi’kmaq’s moose hunting.
 The structure of this activity is to a match an image to the statement.

 10 minutes: Circle Activity